Skip to content

 Resolved decisions

 Resolved: pair-shaped tools resolve a multi-frame application's operating frame via the four-tier rule pinned at §Operating frame — multi-frame resolution.
-The shipped impl in re-frame-pair2.runtime (per rf2-19xl) is the canonical reference — current-frame walks explicit override → session pin → sole-registered frame → nil, and both read-shaped (subs-sample, snapshot, epoch-history, …) and mutating-shaped (pair-dispatch-sync!, app-db-reset!, restore-epoch) ops refuse with {:ok? false :reason :ambiguous-frame} when resolution yields nil. :rf/default is not a tier-4 fallback — silently routing to it would mask the ambiguity in a multi-frame session.
+The shipped impl in re-frame2-pair.runtime (per rf2-19xl) is the canonical reference — current-frame walks explicit override → session pin → sole-registered app frame → nil, and both read-shaped (subs-sample, snapshot, epoch-history, …) and mutating-shaped (pair-dispatch-sync!, app-db-reset!, restore-epoch) ops refuse with {:ok? false :reason :ambiguous-frame} when resolution yields nil.
+The resolver is reserved-frame-aware (rf2-3bu3d.4): tiers 3 and 4 count only app frames — (rf/frame-ids) with :rf/* reserved tool frames (Xray's :rf/xray, SSR slots) removed, the sole carve-out being :rf/default (the universal default app frame).
+So a single-app session that also carries an :rf/xray frame resolves at tier 3 without a frames/select. :rf/default is not a tier-4 fallback — silently routing to it would mask the ambiguity in a multi-app session.
 The hybrid posture (explicit-context-set, implicit-until-reset) supersedes the earlier "Lean" note in §Design notes; single-frame applications never reach the refusal path.
 The tool surface MUST expose set-operating-frame / reset-operating-frame / get-operating-frame ops (names illustrative; semantics normative) so multi-frame users can pin a target, clear the pin, and inspect the resolver's view.
 See §Operating frame — multi-frame resolution for the full contract.